Why is Health Insurance not mandatory unlike Car Insurance?

 The main reason for Car insurance to be compulsory is that the Third party victims are on the mercy of the owner whereas in the health insurance you are responsible for your own health.

 Under the Motor vehicles act only the third party insurance is compulsory whereas the Own damage is optional.
 There were situations where the Owners of the car were not able to settle the claims of the victims which lead to the introduction of third party insurance.
 Indian government cannot force you to take something that is directly related to you and you are affected if it doesn’t exist.
+Expired car insurance leads to the movement of the car on the road without any valid insurance which is against the law.

 For best online car insurance quotes visit www.policybachat.com and get the best online renewal car insurance quotes at best rates.